Meteor-Community-Packages/meteor-simple-schema/README.md

 });
 ```

+You may also set these options to false when calling `validate` or `validateOne`
+if you've already cleaned the document you're validating.
+This will prevent
+double cleaning.

 ## Validating Data

 Before you can validate an object against your schema, you need to get a new